alfonsotech/cc-validator/README.md

 # cc-validator
-A credit card validator using the Luhn algorithm in Node.js with testing in Mocha/Chai.
+A credit card validator using the Luhn algorithm in Node.js with testing in Mocha/Chai built in about 3 hours.

 #### How To Run Tests